Last updated on 10th January 2024

 The goal doesn’t always have to be increasing sales.
 You can create marketing videos for a number of reasons.
 For example, to increase awareness of your brand, gain more followers on social media, promote brand loyalty, educate your current customers – the list goes on and on!

-It doesn’t matter if your brand is B2B, B2C, or even a non-profit.
-Every business can benefit from a video strategy.
+B2B, B2C, and even non-profit organisations can benefit from a video strategy.

 According to our Video Marketing Statistics 2023, 26% of video marketers think marketing videos are becoming less expensive to make and the majority of marketers (42%) spend less than $500 on an average video!